2022 Football West season

-The 2022 Football West season is the ninth season since the establishment of the National Premier Leagues in Western Australia.
+The 2022 Football West season was the 122nd season of competitive association football in Western Australia and the ninth season since the establishment of the National Premier Leagues WA (NPL).

 Pre-season changes

 In February 2022, ECU Joondalup SC and Northern Redbacks SC announced a merger to create Perth RedStar FC as a new club.

 League tables

 2022 National Premier Leagues WA

-The competition is being held as a double round-robin played over 22 rounds, scheduled to be completed on 27 August, followed by an end of season Top 4 Cup competition.
+The competition was held as a double round-robin played over 22 rounds, completed on 27 August, followed by an end of season Top 4 Cup competition.